-Even a year later there's still some concern.
-Last week the Department of Homeland Security released a bulletin warning of possible terror attacks on the anniversary.
+Even a year later, there is still some concern.
+Last week, th e Department of Homeland Security released a bulletin warning of possible terror attacks on the anniversary.

-Congressman Peter King, R-Seaford. told CBS, "There's chatter or talk among various terrorists, various al Qaeda supporters, about avenging the death of bin Laden.
-Basically with the first anniversary coming up, this is a warning, advisory to all Americans for keeping their eyes and ears out, and also I'd say to anyone in airlines, rail, anyone at all, to be extra cautious, extra careful.”
+Rep. Peter King, R-Seaford. told CBS, "There is chatter or talk among various terrorists, various Al-Qaeda supporters, about avenging the death of bin Laden.
+Basically with the first anniversary coming up, this is a warning, advisory to all Americans for keeping their eyes and ears out and also I would say to anyone in airlines, rail, anyone at all, to be extra cautious, extra careful.”

 We'd like to know how safe you feel?
 Are you still as concerned about terrorism?
 If so, how much?
 If not, why?